jondpenton/pivotal-story-branch/README.md

 # Pivotal Tracker Story Branch Generator

-[Pivotal Tracker Story Branch Generator](https://yarnpkg.com/package/pivotal-story-branch) is a tool to automatically generate a branch name for a new story.
+[Pivotal Tracker Story Branch Generator](https://yarnpkg.com/package/pivotal-story-branch) is a tool to automatically generate a branch name for a new story in [Pivotal Tracker](https://www.pivotaltracker.com/).

 ## Installation